merenlab/anvio.org/tutorials/single-cell-genomics-workshop/index.md

 {% include IMAGE path="/images/single-cell-genomics-workshop/01_visualize_SAG_04.png" width=80 %}

 Right click on the highlighted split and select "inspect split".
-I will open an inspection page as a new tab on your browser.
-The original purpose of that inspection page is to display the coverage plot if you have read-recruitment results and genomic context (ORF information, functions, blast option).
-Because we are using a blank {% include ARTIFACT name="profile-db" %}, there are no coverage plot to display.
-But we can still use this function to have a look at the ORFs found in this part of the SAG.
-If you click on the genes (arrows) you will see information about contig's position, length, orientation, DNA and AA sequence, quick blast options, and functional annotation if available.
+It will open an inspection page as a new tab on your browser.
+Here you will see the read coverage along a fraction of the genome:

 {% include IMAGE path="/images/single-cell-genomics-workshop/01_visualize_SAG_05.png" width=80 %}

+On the bottom part of the interface, you can see the ORFs and you can click on them to display information about contig's position, length, orientation, DNA and AA sequence, quick blast options, and functional annotation when available.

+{% include IMAGE path="/images/single-cell-genomics-workshop/01_visualize_SAG_06.png" width=80 %}

 {:.notice}
 The gene's arrows are colored based on their COG CATEGORY.
 If you want to change the colors, open the right side setting panel and scroll down to "Genes".
 Select how you want to color the genes.
 You can even change individual colors.